The Parsha in a Nutshell

 Our parsha is also the first time the word tiferet appears.
 The word has the sense of splendour and magnificence, but it also means beauty.
 It introduces a dimension we have not encountered explicitly in the Torah before: the aesthetic.
 We have encountered moral beauty, for instance Rivka’s kindness to Avraham’s servant at the well.
 We have encountered physical beauty: Sarah, Rivka and Rachel are all described as beautiful.
 But the Sanctuary and its service bring us for the first time to the aesthetic beauty of craftsmanship and the visual.

-So the Mishkan became the visible sign of God’s continual presence in the midst of the people.
-Those who officiated there did so not because of their personal greatness, like Moshe, but because of birth and office, signalled by their vestments.
+So the Mishkan became the visible sign of God’s continual Presence in the midst of the people.
+Those who officiated there did so not because of their personal greatness, like Moshe, but because of birth and office, signalled by their clothing.
 The Mishkan represents acknowledgement of the fact that human spirituality is about emotions, not just intellect; the heart, not just the mind.
 Hence aesthetics and the visual as a way of inculcating feelings of awe.
-This is how Maimonides puts it in The Guide for the Perplexed:

-His focus on the visual allows Maimonides to explain an otherwise hard-to-understand law, namely that a Cohen with a physical blemish may not officiate in the Temple.
+Rambam’s perspective on the visual allows him to explain an otherwise hard-to-understand law, namely that a Kohen with a physical blemish may not officiate in the Temple.
 This goes against the general principle that Rachmana liba ba’i, “God wants the heart,” the inner spirit.
-The exclusion, says Maimonides, has nothing to do with the nature of prayer or Divine service but rather with popular attitudes.
+The exclusion, says Rambam, has nothing to do with the nature of prayer or Divine service but rather with popular attitudes.
 “The multitude does not estimate man by his true form,” he writes, and instead judges by appearances.
-This may be wrong but it was a fact that could not be ignored in the Sanctuary whose entire purpose was to bring the experience of God down to earth in a physical structure with regular routines performed by ordinary human beings.
-Its purpose was to make people sense the invisible Divine presence in visible phenomena.
+This may be wrong but it was a fact that could not be ignored.
+The Sanctuary’s entire purpose was to bring the experience of God down to earth in a physical structure with regular routines performed by ordinary human beings.
+Its purpose was to make people sense the invisible Divine Presence in visible phenomena.
+Visual beauty was key.

 Thus there is a place for aesthetics and the visual in the life of the spirit.
 In modern times, Rav Kook in particular looked forward to a renewal of Jewish art in the reborn land of Israel.
 He himself, as I have written elsewhere, loved Rembrandt’s paintings, and said that they represented the light of the first day of creation.
 He was also supportive, if guardedly so, of the Bezalel Academy of Art, one of the first signs of this renewal.